n-mo92/nm_forest_thesis/scrapy_setup_info.md

 ### scrapy set-up: general set-up, required changes & customisations

-In this document, I describe the process of how I set up scrapy for my thesis work - including accessing the pre-existing spiders created by A. Chai-allah in his repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) - however, since the Wikiloc website changed since the creation of the Wiki4CES repo, I also provide updated spiders in this repo (in /wikiloc_scrapy/wikiloc_scrapy/spiders/).
-For more details on the necessary changes to adapt to the new website stucture (including changes to xpath expresssions) see the notes within the spider .py files and in the rq2_step1_data_collection.ipynb file.
+In this document, I describe the process of how I set up scrapy for my thesis work - including accessing the pre-existing spiders created by A. Chai-allah in his repository [Wiki4CES](https://github.com/achaiallah-hub/Wiki4CES) - however, since the Wikiloc website changed since the creation of the Wiki4CES repo, I also provide updated spiders in this repo ([wikiloc_scrapy/wikiloc_scrapy/spiders/](wikiloc_scrapy/wikiloc_scrapy/spiders/)).
+For more details on the necessary changes to adapt to the new website stucture (including changes to xpath expresssions) see the comments in the spider .py files and in [rq2_step1_data_collection.ipynb](rq2_step1_data_collection.ipynb).
 Finally, in this document I also describe the customisations I made to avoid permission errors and make the scraping more polite.

-This document is intended for use in combination with the information from rq2_step1_data_collection.ipynb
+This document is intended for use in combination with the information from [rq2_step1_data_collection.ipynb](rq2_step1_data_collection.ipynb)

 Steps:
 1. Install scrapy